pojntfx/panrpc/README.md

 >
 > - Methods must have `ILocalContext` as their first argument
 > - Methods can not have variadic arguments
+> - Methods must be public (private methods - those that start with `#`, see [private properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties) - won't be callable as RPCs, but stay callable as regular methods)

 To start turning the `BrewCoffee` method into an RPC, create an instance of the class and pass it to a [panrpc Registry](https://pojntfx.github.io/panrpc/classes/Registry.html) like so: